millstone98/KETE-Dashboard/README.md

 # KETE-Dashboard (HS-2023)

-Created by Ruben Antenen, Raphael Bernhardsgrütter, Antonia Galliker, Silvan Mühlestein and Bianca Pauger
+Created by Ruben Antenen, Raphael Bernhardsgrütter, Antonia Galliker, Silvan Mühlestein and Bianca Pauger.

+Explanation of the code and functionalities by the creators (in German): [YouTube](https://youtu.be/SiYVgzyTTCc)

 ## Developing